33 Essential Spices I Recommend Stocking Up On

 1. Basil:

 Used as a special addition for soups, sandwiches, pasta, and stews, basil is an herb with a unique earthy aroma.
 This is one of the spices that proves to be very versatile, and the good thing is it’s widely available in grocery stores everywhere.
-It comes in dried and fresh form, so it can be used right away or stored dried for longer periods.
+It comes in dried and fresh forms, allowing for immediate use or storage for extended periods.

 2. Bay Leaf:

-A very common spice you’ll find added to soups, stews, and marinades, it is one spice that you actually remove from the entree before you serve it.
-This spice is usually sold in bulk form, so it proves to be fairly inexpensive.
-Don’t fret about possibly purchasing too much since you can freeze any extra stock and have it available for years.
+This is a prevalent spice commonly added to soups, stews, and marinades, but it’s one that you remove from the entree before serving.
+This spice is usually sold in bulk form, making it relatively inexpensive.
+Don’t worry about buying too much, as you can freeze any extra stock and have it available for years.

 3. Black Pepper: